 Filter Description ID Enter the full or partial identifier for the application.
 Name Enter the full or partial name of the application.
 Description Enter a term or word to search against the text in the application description.
 Version Enter the version number of the application.
 The will also filter against partial matches, for example, if you enter 1, the filter will also display applications which have versions such as 1.0 and 10.
 Owner Enter the user's username, or part of their username.
 Availability Enter the full or partial text to match against the availability of the application.
 Connectivity method Select the connectivity method from the drop-down list.
 The available options are the same as those available when adding the application.
-For more information, see Add an application on page 11.
+For more information, see Add an application on page 6.
 Timeouts Enter a time range.
 The time must be in the format hh:mm:ss.
 Active Select the status of the application from the following options: Live - Displays the active applications; these are applications that have not been retired.
 Retired - Displays the applications that have been retired by an administrator.

-The information on the Applications overview page is immediately filtered.
+The information on the Applications overview page is immediately filtered, displaying any matches that contain the text and criteria configured in the filters.

-If you have set the filters but want to view the unfiltered information again, either turn off the required filters, or remove any settings within the filter so that it is blank.
+If you have set the filters but want to view the unfiltered information again, either click Reset filters in the panel, or turn off the required filters, or remove any settings within the filter so that it is blank.